Cricket, lovely cricket

 It’s every 15-year-old’s burden to live in mortal fear of being embarrassed by your parents.
 Usually, the problems arise when you crack a Dad joke or – Heaven forbid - treat them like children in front of their mates.
 I look back fondly on an occasion when I was presented with a golden opportunity to embarrass both of my sons at the same time, in front of an audience of several hundred.

-As a sixth former, my daughter was to direct a school production of The History Boys but she couldn’t find anyone to play the headmaster.
+As a sixth former, my daughter Meredith was directing a school production of The History Boys but she couldn’t find anyone to play the headmaster.
 And without a headmaster the show couldn't go on.
 I told her if she really, really, REALLY couldn’t find anyone else, I’d step in, never expecting to be taken up on it.
 A couple of days later, she handed me my copy of the script and the rehearsal dates.

 Considering that my previous appearance on stage was forty years earlier, in the chorus of City Grammar’s end-of-year production of Gilbert & Sullivan’s Iolanthe, my comeback went rather well.